jordangumm/metago/README.md

-# Virus Omics Analysis Workflow
+# metaGenOmics Analysis Workflow CLI

-A workflow that aims to automate common viral metagenome pipeline steps.
+A CLI that aims to automate common metagenome pipeline steps.
 This includes read quality control, assembly, gene calling, and other basic analysis routines.

 # Workflow Overview